Kim Jong Nam had antidote to VX nerve agent on him at time of murder

 - South Korean lawmakers said Kim had long been a target of North Korean assassins

-(CNN)The half-brother of North Korea's leader Kim Jong Un was carrying an antidote to the poison which killed him at the time of his death.
+(CNN)The half-brother of North Korea's leader Kim Jong Un was carrying an antidote to the poison which killed him at the time of his death, Malaysian state media reported.

-Malaysia's High Court heard this week Kim Jong Nam had 12 doses of atropine in his sling bag when he was allegedly swabbed with VX nerve agent in Kuala Lumpur International Airport on February 13, defense lawyer Hisyam Abdullah told CNN.
+Malaysia's High Court heard this week Kim Jong Nam had 12 doses of atropine in his sling bag when he was allegedly swabbed with VX nerve agent in Kuala Lumpur International Airport on February 13, news agency Bernama said.
+Defense lawyer Hisyam Abdullah also confirmed the report to CNN.

-The lawyer said K. Sharmilah, a government toxicologist, told the court Wednesday she examined the drug along with several other samples provided by police.
+Abdullah said K. Sharmilah, a government toxicologist, told the court Wednesday she examined the drug along with several other samples provided by police.

 Atropine provides "primary protection against exposure to chemical nerve agents and insecticide poisoning," according to the American Society of Health-System Pharmacists (ASHP).